Rakshita-dahiya/Virtosa/README.md

 There were many technologies, courses, and career options available, but finding the right direction was difficult.

-This personal experience inspired me to build Virtosa** — a platform that uses AI to help users understand their current skills, identify improvement areas, and receive personalized career guidance.
+This personal experience inspired me to build Virtosa— a platform that uses AI to help users understand their current skills, identify improvement areas, and receive personalized career guidance.

 <img width="1315" height="623" alt="Screenshot 2026-07-18 at 9 22 55 PM" src="https://github.com/user-attachments/assets/183999c9-6c38-4516-8b24-2d91f499f2ca" />